adamfowleruk/mljs/planning.md

 Targets for 1.2 (Dec 2013)
  - Widgets: Workplace
-  - Each username has a workplace in the content store saved as an XML config file
+  - Each username has a workplace in the content store saved as a JSON config file
   - Defines what pages are available, the layout of those pages, and what is shown on each
   - Removes any code anyone needs to write to use MLJS widgets
   - Alter mljsme.sh to copy in a Roxy controller and view using default configured layout - equiv of ml create mljs/main html followed by copying scripts over
   - If no Workplace detected, create a generic search page with a Workplace edit button
-  - Widget initialisation for each page done dynamically
+  - IN PROGRESS Widget initialisation for each page done dynamically
-   - Requires dynamic loading of scripts, or importing of all scripts (do latter for now)
+   - NA (For first version require all to be on import path) Requires dynamic loading of scripts, or importing of all scripts (do latter for now)
   - Ability to link widgets together.
 E.g. dropping a searchbar creates a searchcontext - list which have endpoints to link to which contexts' functions - like Yahoo Pipes
    - By default, every page has a searchcontext and a semanticcontext, and all widgets by default linked to both, where applicable
-  - How to manage this linking dynamically in code?
+  - DONE How to manage this linking dynamically in code?
+   - DONE List contexts and map them to widgets
   - Workplace configuration widgets required
    - Separate panel for linking
    - Edit mode shows this panel